"I can't believe it! I just can't believe it!" raged Darkwing as he and Launchpad entered the Tower. "I can't believe he got away AGAIN!"

 The Voice, however, had decided to do exactly that.
 As she sat in an alleyway, leaning back against a wall and holding her foot gingerly, she decided that she was tired of this.
 Several months of sleeping outside, on park benches, in alleyways, behind dumpsters, avoiding feather mites, muggers, and worse—time to make an end to it.
 After all, what was it everybody knew all super villains had?
 Hideouts.
 Time to get one.
 She didn't know why she hadn't sought out one sooner, but she was determined to do so now.
 No time like the present, and besides, the debility she'd just gotten made doing so a more immediate concern.
 She needed to find a place that was relatively safe for recuperation.

 Well, get to it.
 Maybe the walk would help a little.
 She stood slowly, wincing as she tested her weight on her hurt foot.
 Now, where would be a good hideout?
 She didn't think she was up for one of those old abandoned warehouses they always talked about in books and in the movies.
 But something by the bay would be nice.
-Like maybe…the lighthouse!
-The old lighthouse—of course!
+Like maybe…the old lighthouse!
+The lighthouse at Beaker's Point—of course!
 That would be perfect!
-Limping, The Voice started in the direction of Audobon Bay.
+Limping, The Voice started in the direction of Audubon Bay.

-This fanfic is copyright Sarah Lauderdale, 1999.
+This fanfic is copyright The Lauderdale, 1999.
 Or possibly '98 or '97, though I doubt it.
 Anyway, it's another old fic.
 Officer Mel and The Voice are both mine.
 Darkwing in all his glory, Launchpad, Gosalyn, the Ratcatcher, Megavolt, St. Canard, and so on are copyright Disney.
-Don't try making money with this fanfic, altering it in any way, or passing it off as your own (yeah, like you'd really want to).
-Contact me at firstname.lastname@example.org if you want to use my characters or if you have anything else particularly on your mind, and hey, it's always nice to have some feedback.
+Don't try making money with this fanfic, altering it in any way, or passing it off as your own (yeah, like you'd really want to.)
+Contact me at cartoon6 at hotmail dot com if you want to use my characters or if you have anything else particularly on your mind, and hey, it's always nice to have some feedback.
 8)